ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop3.md

     - The worker script contains reusable functions or commands that perform specific tasks.
     - These tasks are modular and can be called by the controller script as needed.
     - The worker script is designed to handle individual units of work, such as processing a single file or performing a single computation.
+    - The worker script can be written in any language, so long as it has a command line interface that the controller script can call.

 **How It Works in Parallel Workflows**